olenagerasimova/maven-adapter/README.md

     ).update("org.example.artifact");
 ```

-It will generate the `metadata.xml` with the recently added `2.0` version info.
+The `metadata.xml` file will be generated with the recently added data pertaining to version `2.0`.

 ## Maven concepts